Sofiag8/online-store-back/README.md

 ## Overview

-This project serves as a practical application of:
+This project serves as a practical application :

 - Design and consumption of REST APIs.
 - Java programming language.